ThatsVie/atlas-higher_level_programming/README.md

 ## Python-if_else_loops_functions

-This repository contains a collection of Python scripts that cover various programming concepts, including if-else statements, loops, and functions.
+This directory contains a collection of Python scripts that cover various programming concepts, including if-else statements, loops, and functions.
 Each script is designed to demonstrate specific features of the Python programming language.
 <details>
 <summary> Files</summary>
 <ul><li>